O-O

 The...

 In mathematics, the quaternion number system extends the complex numbers.
-Quaternions were first described by Irish mathematician William Rowan Hamilton in 1843 and applied to mechanics in three-dimensional space.
-Hamilton defined a quaternion as the quotient of two directed lines in a three-dimensional space, or, equivalently, as the quotient of two vectors.
-Multiplication of quaternions is noncommutative.
+Quaternions were first described by the Irish mathematician William Rowan Hamilton in 1843 and applied to mechanics in three-dimensional space.
+The algebra of quaternions is often denoted by H (for Hamilton), or in blackboard bold by

-In physics, motion is the phenomenon in which an object changes its position.
-Motion is mathematically described in terms of displacement, distance, velocity, acceleration, speed, and time.
-The motion of a body is observed by attaching a frame of reference to an observer and measuring the change in position of the body relative to that frame with change in time.
-The branch of physics describing the motion of objects without reference to its cause is kinematics; the branch studying forces and thei...
+In physics, motion is when an object changes its position with respect to a reference point in a given time.
+Motion is mathematically described in terms of displacement, distance, velocity, acceleration, speed, and frame of reference to an observer, measuring the change in position of the body relative to that frame with a change in time.
+The branch of physics describing the motion of objects without reference to their cause is called kinematics, while the branch studying forces and their effect ...

-Trigonometry (from Greek trigōnon, "triangle" and metron, "measure") is a branch of mathematics that studies relationships between side lengths and angles of triangles.
+Trigonometry (from Ancient Greek τρίγωνον (trígōnon) 'triangle', and μέτρον (métron) 'measure') is a branch of mathematics concerned with relationships between angles and side lengths of triangles.
+In particular, the trigonometric functions relate the angles of a right triangle with ratios of its side lengths.
 The field emerged in the Hellenistic world during the 3rd century BC from applications of geometry to astronomical studies.
-The Greeks focused on the calculation of chords, while mathematicians in India created the earliest-known tables of values for trigonometric ratios (also called trigonometric functions) such as sine.[3 Thr...
+The Greeks focused on the calculation of chords, while m Thr...

-Physics is the natural science that studies matter,[a] its fundamental constituents, its motion and behavior through space and time, and the related entities of energy and force.
-Physics is one of the most fundamental scientific disciplines, and its main goal is to understand how the universe behaves.[b]
+Physics is the natural science of matter, involving the study of matter,[a] its fundamental constituents, its motion and behavior through space and time, and the related entities of energy and force.
+Physics is one of the most fundamental scientific disciplines, with its main goal being to understand how the universe behaves.[b]
+A scientist who specializes in the field of physics is called a physicist.

 Biology is the scientific study of life.
 It is a natural science with a broad scope but has several unifying themes that tie it together as a single, coherent field.
 For instance, all organisms are made up of cells that process hereditary information encoded in genes, which can be transmitted to future generations.
 Another major theme is evolution, which explains the unity and diversity of life.
 Energy processing is also important to life as it allows organisms to move, Biologists are able to s...

-Deoxyribonucleic acid (/diːˈɒksɪˌraɪboʊnjuːˌkliːɪk, -ˌkleɪ-/ (listen); DNA) is a molecule composed of two polynucleotide chains that coil around each other to form a double helix carrying genetic instructions for the development, functioning, growth and reproduction of all known organisms and many viruses.
+Deoxyribonucleic acid (/diːˈɒksɪˌraɪboʊnjuːˌkliːɪk, -ˌkleɪ-/ ⓘ; DNA) is a polymer composed of two polynucleotide chains that coil around each other to form a double helix.
+The polymer carries genetic instructions for the development, functioning, growth and reproduction of all known organisms and many viruses.
 DNA and ribonucleic acid (RNA) are nucleic acids.
-Alongside proteins, lipids and complex carbohydrates (polysaccharides), nucleic acids are one of the four major types of macromolecules tha...
+Alongside proteins, lipids and complex carbohydrates (polysaccharides), nucleic acids are one of the four major types of macromolecule...

-In mathematics, a fractal is a subset of Euclidean space with a fractal dimension that strictly exceeds its topological dimension.
-Fractals appear the same at different scales, as illustrated in successive magnifications of the Mandelbrot set.
-Fractals often exhibit similar patterns at increasingly smaller scales, a property called self-similarity, also known as expanding symmetry or unfolding symmetry; if this replication is exactly the same at every scale, as in the Menger sponge,[5 One way ...
+In mathematics, a fractal is a geometric shape containing detailed structure at arbitrarily small scales, usually having a fractal dimension strictly exceeding the topological dimension.
+Many fractals appear similar at various scales, as illustrated in successive magnifications of the Mandelbrot set.
+This exhibition of similar patterns at increasingly smaller scales is called self-similarity, also known as expanding symmetry or unfolding symmetry; if this replication is exactly the sa One way ...

-In mathematics, physics and engineering, a Euclidean vector or simply a vector (sometimes called a geometric vector or spatial vector) is a geometric object that has magnitude (or length) and direction.
+In mathematics, physics, and engineering, a Euclidean vector or simply a vector (sometimes called a geometric vector or spatial vector) is a geometric object that has magnitude (or length) and direction.
 Vectors can be added to other vectors according to vector algebra.
-A Euclidean vector is frequently represented by a ray (a directed line segment), or graphically as an arrow connecting an initial point A with a terminal point B, and denoted by
+A Euclidean vector is frequently represented by a directed line segment, or graphically as an arrow connecting an initial point A with a terminal point B, and denoted by

 A vector...